pytorch/tutorials/intermediate_source/quantized_transfer_learning_tutorial.rst

 At this point you need to modify the pretrained model.
 The model has the quantize/dequantize blocks in the beginning and the end.
-However, because you will only use the feature extractor, the dequantizatioin layer has to move right before the linear layer (the head).
+However, because you will only use the feature extractor, the dequantization layer has to move right before the linear layer (the head).
 The easiest way to do that is to wrap the model in the ``nn.Sequential`` module.